-Disobedient Art School: Training for Trainers
+Disobedient Art School: Training for Trainers (sold out)

 Fossil Free Culture NL in collaboration with Veem House